Root Chakra Symbol

 Kundalini Movement through the Chakras

-As the kundalini moves upward, the energy flows through the seven major energy centers called chakras.
+As the kundalini moves upward, the energy flows through the seven major energy centers or chakras.
 In some meditation practices, bringing the energy to the crown of the head is considered to be the physical counterpart to achieving enlightenment.

 Kundalini Goddess & the Root Chakra

 Of course, there are mystics who have achieved elevated states without any knowledge of such things.
-You do not necessarily have to know chakra definitions or the details of the kundalini to meditate, practice yoga or sing mantras.
+You do not necessarily have to know chakra definitions or the details of the kundalini to meditate, practice yoga, or sing mantras.
 In the East, the kundalini energy is personified as the goddess Kundalini.
 See information below on Hindu gods and goddesses linked to the root chakra.

 Sanskrit and Chakra Meaning